-Special rules apply to coverage of charges for treatment furnished by Out-of-Network providers if you receive non-emergency services by an Out-of-Network provider during or in connection with a visit to an EHP/Cigna PPO Network facility.
+Special rules apply to coverage of charges for treatment furnished by Out-of-Network providers if you receive non-emergency services by an Out-of-Network provider during or in connection with a visit to an EHP/Cigna PPO Network, EHP Preferred Provider or EHP Select Pediatric provider facility.
 For these special rules, "facility" means a hospital (including the outpatient department) or an ambulatory surgical center.

-When these special rules apply, charges by the Out-of-Network provider are covered under the Plan as though you received treatment from an EHP/Cigna PPO Network provider.
+When these special rules apply, charges by the Out-of-Network provider are covered under the Plan as though you received treatment from an EHP/Cigna PPO Network, EHP Preferred Provider or EHP Select Pediatric provider.
 This means:

-• The same cost sharing requirements (deductible, copay, coinsurance) apply to the Out-of-Network provider charges as would apply to EHP/Cigna PPO Network provider charges for the same treatment.
+• If you receive treatment at an EHP/Cigna PPO Network or EHP Preferred Provider facility, the same cost sharing requirements (deductible, copay, coinsurance) apply to the Out-of-Network provider charges as would apply to EHP/Cigna PPO Network or EHP Preferred Provider charges for the same treatment.
 Your cost sharing payments will be based on the recognized amount, not the amount charged by the Out-of-Network provider.

-- Any cost sharing you pay for the Out-of-Network provider charges will be applied against your In Network deductible and out-of-pocket maximum. - Except as described below, you are not legally responsible for Out-of-Network provider charges that exceed the recognized amount, and the Out-of-Network provider cannot "balance bill" you for those charges.
+- If you receive treatment at an EHP Select Pediatric provider facility, no cost sharing requirements will apply to the Out-of-Network provider charges. - Any cost sharing you pay for the Out-of-Network provider charges will be applied against your In Network deductible and out-of-pocket maximum. - Except as described below, you are not legally responsible for Out-of-Network provider charges that exceed the recognized amount, and the Out-of-Network provider cannot "balance bill" you for those charges.